ayshafathim/Testng/README.md

 Mumabi                                        2500                   1200
 Cochin                                        1800                   1200

-when a customer type his city and square feet, he need to get  the total amount for the construction.
+when a customer type his city and square feet, he need to get  the total amount for the construction.write a java program using java 8 features.Implement the test engine for testing.